 Home, garden and decor

-Garden & Home South Africa remains the leading title for home gardening, decor and outdoor living.
-Tuis serves the Afrikaans home and decor market.
-VISI is the design-led title of choice for architecture, interiors and contemporary South African design.
+Garden & Home South Africa is the most-read title for gardening, decor and outdoor living.
+Tuis serves the same ground for Afrikaans readers, and VISI is the design title of choice, the one architects and interior people actually keep on the shelf.

 Food and cooking